-- (1) The objective of the Master's degree programme in European Art History is the study of the history of the visual arts, architecture, applied arts, photography, and modern media in Europe and in European cultures from early medieval times until the present. - (2) The purpose of the Master of Arts examinations is to assess whether students have mastered the interrelationships between the individual disciplines of their subject, are able to apply advanced scientific methods and findings, and are able to work independently, employing scientific principles. - (3) The requirements for admission to this degree programme are set forth in the Admission Regulations, published separately.
+- (1) The objective of the Master's degree programme in Near Eastern Archaeology is the study of the cultural history of the prehistoric and historic cultures of the Ancient Near East.
+This degree programme is intended to provide students who have already obtained a Bachelor's degree in Near Eastern Archaeology, or in Assyriology with a specialisation in Near Eastern Archaeology, or an equivalent degree programme, the opportunity to pursue research-oriented studies that include an interdisciplinary approach.
+Through interaction with degree programmes in the Humanities, as well as in the Natural Sciences, this degree programme aims to provide students with in-depth knowledge about the sources and methodologies used in Near Eastern Archaeology. - (2) The purpose of the "Master of Arts" examinations is to assess whether students have mastered the interrelationships between the individual disciplines of their subject, are able to apply advanced scientific methods and findings, and are able to work independently, employing scientific principles. - (3) The requirements for admission to this degree programme are set forth in the Admission Regulations, published separately.